sordina/sordina.github.io/_drafts/value_perception_action_theory_of_mind.markdown

 * Group Perceptions - What does it mean for a group to percieve?
 * Canonical form - Observations relative to a perciever
 * Self deception and self perception
-* Can we remove the 'F' arrow?
+* Can I remove the 'F' arrow?
 Only if it provides at least one unique scenario
 * Changes references of `Body` to `Group`
 * Add I,J,K and L